My Plantiful Cooking

 Notes

-***Shirataki noodles - Also known as konjac noodles or miracle noodles.
-You can find them in most well-stocked groceries.
-I usually purchase mine online through Amazon.
+**Shirataki noodles – Also known as konjac noodles or miracle noodles.
+You can find them in most groceries (usually in the refrigerated aisle) or online.
+Rinse before using to get rid of the fishy smell.

 Helpful tips